RK1061/Mumbai-housing-price-website/README.md

 Place the housing.csv dataset in the root folder of your project.
-Run the following script to train the model and save it to model.pkl: - python train_model.py
+Run the following script to train the model and save it to model.pkl - python train_model.py

  File Structure
- housing.csv          # Dataset file
+ housing.csv          Dataset file
- train_model.py       # Script to train the model model.pkl            # Saved machine learning model
- requirements.txt     # Python dependencies
+ train_model.py       Script to train the model model.pkl            Saved machine learning model requirements.txt     Python dependencies
- README.md            # Project documentation
+ README.md            Project documentation